The Ultimate Guide to Birmingham Pumpkin Patches

 Helena Hollow

-The Patch at Helena Hollow opens Saturday, October 1st, and runs every Friday from 9 am to 5 pm and Saturday and Sunday in October from 10:00 a.m. until 6:00 p.m.
-Weekend tickets are $12.95 per person online and $15 at the gate (ages two and under are FREE).
-Friday tickets are cheaper, and you can purchase group tickets that include a pumpkin!
+The Patch at Helena Hollow opens Saturday, October 1st, and runs every Friday through Sunday in October.
+The admission fee is for all people over the age of two.
+However, Friday tickets are cheaper, and you can purchase group tickets that include a pumpkin!
 Admission includes hayrides to the pumpkin patch (pumpkins can be picked and purchased for an additional charge), a petting zoo, slides, a climbing wall, swings, and more!

 Hidden Rivers Farms